Pregnancy Test Strip Instructions

 Negative: If only one coloured line appears in the control area, the test is negative, and you can assume that you are not pregnant.

-Positive: If two coloured lines appear both in the control area and test area, the pregnancy test is positive, and you can assume you are pregnant.
+Positive: If two coloured lines appear both in the control and test areas, the pregnancy test is positive, and you can assume you are pregnant.

 When can I start testing for pregnancy?